senanu/b40/docs/labs/R/intro_to_rstudio.md

 1. Use this option if you use a Mac or a PC for which you can install software.
 Do *both* of the following steps:
    - Download and [install R](https://cloud.r-project.org/).
    - Download and [install RStudio Desktop](https://rstudio.com/products/rstudio/download/).
 RStudio provides a nice user interface to R. R itself is much more difficult to use without such an interface, and RStudio is very good!
 Installation should be easy if you use Windows, MacOS, or (standard) Linux.
 If you use a Chromebook, you won't be able to install it and will have to use one of the online options.
-2. Use this option if you use a Chromebook or if you cannot install software to your computer.
+2. Use this option if you use a Chromebook, iPad or if you cannot install software to your computer.
    - Use [Posit Cloud](https://posit.cloud/).
 This provides full functionality in a convenient web app.
 To use this option, you'll need to sign up for a free account.
 Although this option won't require you to install anything, you'll find that getting your files into and out of Posit Cloud more difficult than if you used the stand-alone apps in option 1.
 The user interface for Posit Cloud and RStudio are identical.
+You should be able to use Posit Cloud with an iPad, however getting files in and out is much more difficult, and you really should have a keyboard!
+Please use any computer other than an iPad.

 ## Getting Started
 Please follow along by **actually doing** the steps listed below.
 You can't learn a new skill without practicing.
 Trust me, this will save you lots of frustration later on.